 One of the busiest seasons is the Guelaguetza in the second half of July each year.
 You can see artistic performances from all parts of Oaxaca.
 It’s quite a spectacle!

 Soak in the art and culture of this fascinating city.
 Enjoy some of the most delicious dishes in all Mexico.
 Walk along the Callejon de los Sapos or Callejon del Artista and buy some cool souvenirs.
 You can’t miss visiting the Biblioteca Palafoxiana, the oldest in Latin America.
 And don’t forget the world-class museums.
 Puebla City has it all!

 Considered as one of the safest cities in Mexico, Merida is a paradise for any traveler.
-Not only does it have an impressive architecture and history, but it also boasts of a delicious cuisine, beautiful handcrafts and much more!
+Not only does it have impressive architecture and history, but it also boasts delicious cuisine, beautiful handicrafts, and much more!

 Very close to Merida, you can swim in a cenote or visit the pyramids of Chichen Itza.
 Or you can go to Celestun to do some bird watching and enjoy its virgin beaches.
 No wonder Merida is one of the most visited destinations in Mexico.

 Well, this is but a glimpse of what you can find during your visit.
 I could add several more destinations to the list, but I just wanted to give you an overview.
 I will be writing about each particular destination in later posts.

 I hope to have shed some light on the subject.
 If you have never visited Mexico, what are you waiting for?
 If you have already visited, why not repeat or try a new destination?